The Shepherd of the Hills (1964 film): Plot summary

 Set in the remote Missouri Ozark Mountains during the early 1900s, the story follows Daniel Howitt (James Middleton), a mysterious stranger who arrives in the backwoods community seeking redemption for a troubled past.
 The locals, suspicious of outsiders, initially regard him with distrust and hostility.
 Howitt takes refuge in an abandoned cabin high in the hills, where he begins tending sheep and gradually becomes known as "The Shepherd."

-The mountain community is dominated by the strong-willed Old Matt (Richard Arlen), a respected patriarch whose family has deep roots in the region.
+The mountain community is led by the strong-willed Old Matt (Richard Arlen), a respected patriarch whose family has deep roots in the region.
 His son, Young Matt (Hal Meadows), is torn between his loyalty to the mountain ways and his growing attraction to Sammy Lane (Sherry Lynn), a spirited young woman who represents hope for a different kind of life.

 As Howitt integrates himself into the community through acts of kindness and wisdom, he begins to heal old wounds and bring peace to feuding families.
 However, his past eventually catches up with him when it's revealed that he was once involved in a tragic incident that affected the local community.
 The revelation threatens to destroy the trust and friendships he has carefully built.

 The story builds to a climactic confrontation where Howitt must face the consequences of his past actions while the community must decide whether to embrace forgiveness and redemption or cling to old grievances.
 Through sacrifice and moral courage, the shepherd figure ultimately brings healing and transformation to the mountain people, fulfilling his role as a Christ-like figure who offers hope and renewal to an isolated community struggling with poverty, violence, and despair.